 Chassis 19237 was completed in May 1976 and was supplied to the first owner via the dealership in Palermo, Sicily.
 In January 1979, 19237 was registered in the name of Giuseppa Ippolito who retained ownership until 1989 when it passed with approximately 22,000 kms to the renowned collection of Ferrari enthusiast Giorgio Schon.
 The cherished collection was based in Milan and all the cars were meticulously looked after and serviced regularly.
 Schon used the 308 very sparingly adding around 2000 kms in 24 years!!

 In October 2012, Ferrari’s Classiche department awarded the red book certification to 19237 and to this day it is in superb original condition.
-One of the most undervalued yet iconic Ferraris it is available immediately…
+Sold by ourselves to the current owner in 2014 it is a pleasure to have back one of the most iconic yet undervalued Ferraris.